Autoscaler/autoscaler/autoscale-docker-swarm-container/README.md

     Used to specify the password used to connect to RabbitMQ.
 If `CAF_RABBITMQ_MGMT_PASSWORD` is not specified then `CAF_RABBITMQ_PASSWORD` will also be checked before falling back to the default.

  - `CAF_AUTOSCALER_DOCKER_SWARM_STACK`
-    Defaults to the group where the autoscaler itself is deployed.
-    Used to specify the docker stack(s) which the autoscaler is monitoring.
+    Required property used to specify the docker stack(s) which the autoscaler is monitoring.
 Only applications deployed directly or indirectly within this group are auto-scaled.
     To specify multiple stacks use a comma delimted list e.g. "JobService,DataProcessing".

  - `CAF_AUTOSCALER_SCALING_DELAY`